m3db/m3/src/dbnode/encoding/proto/docs/unmarshal.md

 ### SortedUnmarshalIterator

-The `SortedUnmarshalIterator` accomplishes three objectives:
+The `SortedUnmarshalIterator` has three primary responsibilities:

 1. Provide an interface for efficiently iterating over top-level scalar fields in a marshaled Protobuf message without allocating.
 2. Ensure that the iteration described in #1 occurs in sorted order based on field number.